-Your most powerful “tool” when writing any document designed to sell is the “so what?” statement.
-Read the document, from your client/prospect’s perspective and ask the question “so what does that statement mean to me?”
+One of the most powerful “tools” when writing any document designed to sell is the “so what?” statement.
+By reading your message from your client’s perspective and asking the question “so what does that statement mean to me?” we can actually convey our value proposition, rather than what we do!

 For example, I could state that our company is a 15 year old national, professional staffing company which has been named a 50 best Managed Company every year since 1999.
 We supply IT professionals, Finance & Accounting people and Executive/Management Consultants.